brsynth/DNAWeaver_SynBioCAD/Readme.md

 ## Description of the example/testing sample

 The example input SBOL is from an example file provided by @pablocarb, with a random sequence used for the terminator (Ter) part.
 The example has 48 designs which are well representative.
 Some have type-2s sites preventing golden gate, some use the same part more than once, making it a challenging scenario for scarless Golden Gate assembly.

+The output ``example_output.xlsx`` shows the plan generated to build all the designs.
+The plan has:

+- 19 different base parts (provided by the SBOL input)
+- 125 primers to be ordered to extend the parts in various ways (that's less than 3 primers per design to build, thanks to primer reuse)
+- 116 fragments to be PCRed (less than 3 PCRs per design to build, thanks to fragment reuse).
+- 15 designs seem to need Gibson assembly as they contain BsaI, BsmBI, and BbsI sites, the rest use Golden Gate assembly.

 ## Limitations